yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 13 what is the software development life cycle?

-## 13.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. what is the software development life cycle? generate professional detailed explanation
+## 13.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. what is the software development life cycle? generate professional detailed explanation

 Here is a detailed explanation of the software development life cycle (SDLC):